 Getting back on the radar

-The Philippine Volleyball Federation (PVF) is aiming to form a national women’s indoor volleyball team that will represent the country in the 27th Myanmar Southeast Asian (Sea) Games slated for December 11 to 22 in Naypyidaw.
+The Philippine Volleyball Federation aims to form a national women’s indoor volleyball team to represent the country in the 27th Myanmar Southeast Asian (Sea) Games, slated for December 11 to 22 in Naypyidaw.

-The Philippines has not competed in indoor volleyball in three previous editions of the biennial sporting event—in Nakhon Ratchasima, Thailand (2007); Vientiane, Laos (2009); and Bandung, Indonesia (2011).
+The Philippines has not competed in indoor volleyball at the biennial sporting event in three previous editions—in Nakhon Ratchasima, Thailand (2007); Vientiane, Laos (2009); and Bandung, Indonesia (2011).

 PVF national committee chairman Ramon Suzara said they will try to convince both the Philippine Olympic Committee (POC) and the Philippine Sports Commission (PSC) to help them fund the team’s trip to Myanmar.